kyotoangel/TeensyMeters/README.md

 - An ILI9341 screen
 - A Teensy Audio Shield
 - Visual Studio Code and Platform.io
 - A copy of this source code in VS code and simply uploading it to your teensy !
-(I listed the pins I'm using for using the screens, they don't interfere with the audio shield pins)
+(I listed the pins I'm using for using the screens, they don't interfere with the audio shield pins, since I'm only using the I2S bus to sample audio)

 # 2 - Breadboard routing